argokulnath/Pick-Place-Machine/README.md

 <----------------------------------------------------------------------------------------------------->

+# About the Project
 * This project is an open source SMD pick and place machine an alternative approach in order to minimize the cost of P&P Machine and customizable according to the user needs.
 * We used Arduino and Raspberry PI for this project inorder to be true opensource.
 * We used python(RPI) and Arduino(C++) for coding.

-##Mechanical details
+# Mechanical details
-This code should work for any motors which working principle ia same as an stepper motor
+This code should work for any motors whose working principle is same as an stepper motor

-##necessary library for RPI
+# necessary library for RPI
 Use raspbian os
 Use opencv 3.3.0
 openpyxl for python